 - Analysis and Planning recognizes products born of analysis or planning that are built or unbuilt.

 - Community Impact, Justice, Equity, Diversity and Inclusion (JEDI) recognizes built or unbuilt projects or products that promote social justice, environmental justice, equity, diversity, inclusion, accessibility, community-based design, collaborative design, community stewardship, community service, and/or public engagement.

-- Design: General, Residential, Parks Recreation Trails and Open Spaces, Historic and Cultural Landscapes recognizes built, site-specific works of landscape architecture.
+- Design: General, Residential (single family and multi family), Parks Recreation Trails and Open Spaces, Historic and Cultural Landscapes recognizes built, site-specific works of landscape architecture.
 Large incremental projects must have at least the first phase completed.